 With so many social media platforms in existence, it can be difficult to keep track of all the different social media terms.
 This post explains some common terminology that pops up when discussing social media, which you can use as a handy reference tool in 2021 and beyond.

-Algorithms – social media platforms use algorithms to ensure users are alerted to the most relevant content using certain demographic predictions.
-This means that new content may be pushed below content which is deemed more relevant to the user.
+– social media platforms use algorithms to ensure users are alerted to the most relevant content using certain demographic predictions.
+This means that new content may be pushed below content that is deemed more relevant to the user.

-Attribution – the process of identifying a set of user actions (“events” or “touchpoints”) that contribute in some manner to a desired outcome, and then assigning a value to each of these events.
+-the process of identifying a set of user actions (“events” or “touchpoints”) that contribute in some manner to the desired outcome, and then assigning a value to each of these events.

-– a short description usually at the top of a profile on a social network that offers a short description of the owner of the account.
+– a short description is usually at the top of a profile on a social network that offers a short description of the owner of the account.

-Blogs – a web content publishing platform that allows a user to post content which may include commentaries, news or views.
+– a web content publishing platform that allows a user to post content that may include commentaries, news or views.
 Blogging platforms include Blogger and WordPress, and blogs are indexed promptly by search engines.
 Read more about blogging for lead generation.